Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 # Fxlabs.ai Backend - Real-time Market Data Streaming Service

 WebSocket v2: Use `/market-v2` for live ticks and indicator updates (broadcast-all baseline).
 Legacy endpoints have been removed.
+Note: As of WS-V2-7, v2 is broadcast-only; `subscribe`/`unsubscribe` are no-ops (ignored).
+Ping/pong is supported for keepalive.

 Re-architecture: See `REARCHITECTING.md` for the polling-only MT5 design.
 Today, the server streams tick and indicator updates over `/market-v2` (tick-driven, coalesced; OHLC is not streamed to clients in v2).
 No EA or external bridge required.